barchart/events-public/README.md

 ### Releases

-If you are working on packages within this repository, use the following procedures for releasing changes:
+If you are working on packages within this repository, use the following procedure to release changes:

 * Ensure dependencies are up-to-date.
 * Scan the code for lint.